 Start by trying these tricks to deodorize your home, then consider using an essential oil diffuser to waft a soothing scent, like lavender or eucalyptus.

 Pro designers think a lot about lighting—and for good reason, it has a huge impact on the feeling of a space.
 Consider ways to add accent lighting around your home, whether it's a small table lamp on your kitchen counter, a bowl of string lights in the living room at holiday time, or a bedside sconce.
 Alternatives to harsh overhead lighting, such as floor lamps and table lamps, make a room feel cozier.

-Raise your hand if you've been spending more time bingeing TV on your sofa than ever before.
-(Me too.)
 To upgrade an outdated couch, try these tricks.
 Simple changes like adding more fiber fill, swapping out the legs, or investing in new throw pillow covers can make an old sofa feel instantly more luxurious.

-No matter if you have friends over in the backyard or host a virtual book club via Zoom, opening up your home to others will help you appreciate your space in new ways.
+Opening up your home to others will help you appreciate your space in new ways.
 Entertaining also creates meaningful memories tied to your home, no matter how casual or elaborate the event.

 Plus, there's no better speed-cleaning motivation than knowing guests are coming over in an hour.

 If you have an outdoor space, embrace the Norwegian concept of friluftsliv, or "free air life" all year round.
 In the winter, bundle up with blankets, and in the heat of summer, hand out paper fans and inexpensive misters to help guests stay cool.